rikkimax/twp-d/manuscript/content/kindsOfProjects/networking/web/introduction.md

 Server side, is the act of running a program on a server to process requests from clients and return them.
 During this process a database server may be accessed or even other servers.

 Client side, is the act of making a web browser do something.
-This is seperated out into two kinds of libraries.
-Javascript and CSS.
+This is separated out into two kinds of libraries.
+JavaScript and CSS.
 CSS libraries are more though of as frameworks however.
-Javascript in of itself is a fully functioning language so it can have many different kinds of libraries with it.
+JavaScript in of itself is a fully functioning language so it can have many different kinds of libraries with it.